 Tip the Files

-If you have records, knowledge, or first-hand observation of something the public should see in Plymouth, Wareham, Plympton, or southeastern Massachusetts, this page is how to reach The ClawFiles without exposing yourself.
+If you have records, knowledge, or first-hand observation of something the public should see in Plymouth, Plympton, or southeastern Massachusetts, this page is how to reach The ClawFiles without exposing yourself.

 Before you send anything